-Athens Services’ Earth Steward Program recognizes exceptional employees and clients who have taken unique steps to reduce their environmental impact.
+At Athens Services, we have designed a program that recognizes exceptional employees and clients who have taken unique steps to reduce their environmental impact, called the Earth Steward Program.

-Athens current Earth Steward removed her 1,600 sq. ft., front lawn and sprinkler system in exchange for a more eco-friendly and water-wise choice.
-Not to mention, her water usage and bill decreased by over half!
-Over 30days she transformed her front lawn for the price of $1,200.
-(Versus $2,000 quoted to just put in new grass with no plants.)
+Our current Earth Steward is an Athens Employee who has created a Sustainable Front Lawn & Edible Garden.
+She removed her 1,600 sq. ft. front lawn and sprinkler system in exchange for a more eco-friendly and water-wise choice.
+With her new system in place, her water usage and bill decreased by over half!
+Over the course of 30 days, she completely transformed her front lawn for the price of $1,200… which is nearly half of what she was quoted just to put in new grass alone.

-Watch for future stories about how Athens' employees and clients have taken unique steps to reduce their environmental impact.
+Be sure to watch for future stories about how Athens’ employees and clients have taken unique steps to reduce their environmental impact, or if you have a story of your own, contact us!